bux/tabler/README.md

 * Open all stringtable.xml files in one UI
 * Add keys, languages and edit translations in an Excel-like grid view
 * Save all changes back to the stringtable.xml files
+* Keep an eye on the translation progress with translation statistics (right clicking the chart let's you copy the statistics)

 **BIF Thread:** http://forums.bistudio.com/showthread.php?180825-tabler-Arma-3-Translation-Helper